andrewkyriakoulis/github-slideshow/_posts/0000-01-02-andrewkyriakoulis.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Andrew's second slide!"
 ---

 >You can't handle the truth!